Occupiers' Liability (Scotland) Act 1960: A full breakdown

 The Role of Warning Signs: Not a Get-Out-of-Jail-Free Card

 Warning signs can be helpful in mitigating an occupier's liability, but they are not a complete defence.
-A warning sign must adequately communicate the nature and extent of the danger, and the occupier must still take reasonable steps to mitigate the risk.
+That said, a warning sign must adequately communicate the nature and extent of the danger, and the occupier must still take reasonable steps to mitigate the risk.
 A poorly worded or insufficiently visible warning sign may not provide adequate protection against a claim.

 Children as Visitors: A Special Consideration